lindseygreenhill/Gov1347/inc.md

 1% increase in federal spending
 > - For non-competitive states, this coefficient was .008
-> - In line with this finding, incumbents typically direct more federal spending to swing states during both election andn non election years
+> - In line with this finding, incumbents typically direct more federal spending to swing states during both election and non-election years

 In summary, Kriner and Reeves' work demonstrates that when more money goes to states, thoses states tend to vote more for the incumbent than they otherwise would have (especially in competitive states).
 Although